MarcusMcKenzie/BAVI/README.md

 # BAVI

 BAVI is a bow and arrow attachment that allows the visually impaired to participate in archery.
 BAVI uses OpenCV to detect the target, a lidar to detect the distance of the target and bluetooth earphones to provide audio feedback to the user.
+Partnered with the National Braille Press to allow the

 ## Getting Started